PEER SUPPORT FOR WOMEN

 We are trained to use a variety of risk assessment tools to evaluate the specific level of risk in terms of domestic abuse.
 We have over two decades of experience in risk assessment and management.
 We are experienced in multi agency working and have had training in child protection and use of risk assessment tools such as DASH, SARA and other criminal justice based risk assessment tools.

-Beverley has over 30 years of experience in the field of criminal justice, working as a Family Protection Officer, supporting families affected by domestic abuse and other intra familial violence.
+Beverley, or Auntie B as the group refer to her, has over 30 years of experience in the field of criminal justice, working as a Family Protection Officer, supporting families affected by domestic abuse and other intra familial violence.
 She has 12 years experience working one to one with clients who have perpetrated abuse.
 Beverley is a Senior Lecturer in Domestic Abuse, teaching postgraduate level students from across the UK and abroad, particularly with regard to working with perpetrators of abuse, encouraging desistance and prevention of harm.
 Beverley has been a sessional Expert Risk Domestic Abuse Risk Assessor in London and is author of our OCN Level 3 accredited Reintegrative Mentoring programme.

 In her University capacity Beverley is currently working with the Maltese Directorate of European Affairs and Equality as principle partner on an EU Daphne funded, two year project, to train some 712 lead professionals in Malta in effective multi agency work to reduce risk connected with domestic abuse.
 She is author of their Full Cooperation: Zero Violence Train the Trainer manual in interdisciplinary working practice and is writing their information sharing and multi agency risk strategy document.